riaacordero/riaacordero/README.md

 I am Ria, a passionate artist, anything tech enthusiast, and aspiring web and app developer!

 I am a 19-year old Computer Science student from [Malayan Colleges Mindanao](https://mcm.edu.ph).
+I am also a Sublead VP for Communications for DEVCON Davao Chapter and an Area Representative for PSITS-XI!
 I am a freelance digital illustrator and an enthusiast in UI/UX research & design.
 As an artist, I have also competed in few regional art competitions.

 As a tech enthusiast, I love everything software-related and *Fun fact: I am an Apple and Google fangirl!*